ArihantTiwari/Eclipsing-Binaries/Install_Instructions/Install.md

     sudo apt-get update && sudo apt-get -y upgrade sudo apt-get install python3-pip
+    sudo apt-get install gcc
-    sudo apt-get install gcc g++
+    sudo apt-get install g++

-Additionally, in order to build the C-sources, make sure you have Python.h headers for the correct version of python3, by installing python3-dev via your package manager.
+Additionally, in order to build the C-sources, make sure you have Python.h headers for the correct version of python3, by installing **python3-dev** via your package manager.

   For Debian based linux distribution: